pedropiloto/node-solid-server/ldp-microservice/README.md

 > [Solid](https://github.com/solid) server in [NodeJS](https://nodejs.org/)

-`solid-server` lets you run a Solid server on top of the file-system.
+`ldp-web-server` lets you run a Solid server on top of the file-system.
 You can use it as a [command-line tool](https://github.com/solid/node-solid-server/blob/master/README.md#command-line-usage) (easy) or as a [library](https://github.com/solid/node-solid-server/blob/master/README.md#library-usage) (advanced).

 ## Solid Features supported
 - [x] [Linked Data Platform](http://www.w3.org/TR/ldp/)